rlhk/logseq-url-plus/docs/dev-notes.md

 `bb dev`

-Note: Moved to babashka based tasks.
-Old npm scripts are keep as reference.
+> **NOTE:** Moved to babashka based tasks.
+Old npm scripts are kept as reference.

-A few things happen here:
+The dev task do the following things:
 1. Watch code changes and perform compilation if needed
-2. Watch and run tests upon unit test code change
+2. Watch and run tests upon code or unit test code change
 > **NOTE:** Current Test Driven Development (TDD) setup runs on Node.js runtime.

-See `package.json` scripts section for detail)

 In the Logseq App